 Scoby is the live culture that makes tea turn into kombucha (it’s the “starter”).
 A quick Google search reveals that people can either make their own scoby or purchase it online.
 But you can’t purchase it from Whole Foods.
 Given the increasing interest in DIY kombucha, Whole Foods might want to add scoby or a DIY kombucha kit to their product line.
 Then, they could create content around kombucha-making to boost website traffic even more.

 3. Content calendar inspiration

 The seasonality of product searches underscores a fairly obvious point: people have different needs during different times of the year.
 They need to research different pain points, explore different solutions, try different how-tos and plan their approach to different events and holidays.
 And they experience different feelings and motivations.

-Search Google Trends for the topics you commonly cover to determine when to focus your content around those topics to get the most SEO value.
+Search Google Trends for the topics you commonly cover to determine when to add them to your content calendar to get the most SEO value.
 One strategy you may want to employ is to produce evergreen pages, but update the content prior to every new seasonal spike – this ensures that your page continues to strengthen its SEO equity while also making sure that site visitors get up-to-date, timely content.

 You can also search for trends related to events and holidays to find inspiration for additional content.
 Use different queries and keywords in conjunction with the holiday to discover topic ideas.
 For example: